Democrats Win Easily in New Mexico's First District

 Stansbury throughout her campaign promoted views that align closely with those of Biden on issues such as gun control, abortion, gender and racial “equity,” and immigration.
 Moores took particular aim, however, at Stansbury’s views on police reform after she once advocated for a bill that includes “divesting in the police.”

-Moores, a former college football player and state senator since 2013, slammed the New Mexico Democrat in his final ad for supporting the “defund the police” movement amid Albuquerque’s sky-high crime rate.
-Moores zoned in on Stansbury’s support for the BREATHE Act, a police reform effort introduced by the Movement for Black Lives and pushed by Squad members Reps.
+Moores, a former college football player and state senator since 2013, slammed the New Mexico Democrat in his final ad for calling to “defund the police” amid Albuquerque’s sky-high crime rate.
+Moores zoned in on Stansbury’s support for the BREATHE Act, police reform legislation introduced by the Movement for Black Lives and pushed by Squad members Reps.
 Ayanna Pressley (D-MA) and Rashida Tlaib (D-MI).
 The BREATHE Act proposal includes “divesting” in the police and abolishing the Immigration and Customs Enforcement (ICE) agency.

-Moores had told Breitbart News ahead of the election, “The BREATHE Act is one of the most radical and progressive, anti-police anti-law enforcement, and it even calls for a ten percent reduction in military spending.
+Moores had told Breitbart News ahead of the election, “The BREATHE Act is one of the most radical and progressive, anti-police, anti-law enforcement, and it even calls for a ten percent reduction in military spending.
 And in a military-rich state like New Mexico and also with the incredible crime rate like New Mexico, it just proves how out of touch she is with the district.”

-Stansbury’s victory comes after Democrats saw a disappointing lockout in Texas’s Sixth Congressional District special election in May, which is heading for a runoff in July between two Republicans.
+Stansbury’s victory comes after Democrats saw a disappointing lockout nearby in Texas’s Sixth Congressional District special election in May, which is heading for a runoff in July between two Republicans.

 While the Texas district leans red, Democrats’ failure to make the runoff was a blow to the party, which had reason to be optimistic about the race after Biden came within three points of flipping the district in 2020.